pawanJ09/epl-scores-data/README.md

 # English Premier League Historical Scores

 This is a utility app that returns the scores since inception of English Premier League in 1992-93.
 This app is fetching the historical data by using Web scraping.
-I have used BeautifulSoup library to achieve this as requests-html could not be used with Python version 3.9.
+This project has dependency on Selenium as we need to fetch the HTML content for the EPL season's data being fetched using infinite scrolling.
+Another key dependency is on BeautifulSoup library to parse the HTML page source.

+Note: This app is currently compatible with MacOS Safari driver hence cannot be run in containers or any other OS.

 ## Requirements